zkurtz/packio/README.md

 # packio

-Packio makes it easy to use a single file to store and retrieve multiple python object.
-A typical use case is in defining IO methods on a dataclass containing heterogenous data objects, such as a dictionary and a data frame.
+Packio allows you to use a single file to store and retrieve multiple python objects.
+A typical use case is to define IO methods on an instance of a class that contains multiple types of objects, such as a
+- dictionary
+- data frame
+- string
+- trained ML model (for example, lightgbm and xgboost each have built-in serialization methods for trained models)

+When a class contains multiple of these data types, or even multiple instances of the same data type, saving and loading the data associated with a class tends to become unwieldy, requiring the user to either keep track multiple file paths or to fall back to using pickle, which introduces other problems (see below).
+The goal of packio is to make it as easy as possible to write `save` and `load` methods for such a class while allowing you to keep using all of your favorite object-type-specific serializers (i.e. `to_parquet` for pandas, `json` for dictionaries, `pathlib.Path.write_text` for strings, etc).

 ## Why not pickle?